Ellasx7/data550_finalproject/README.md

 # DATA550 Final Project:

-## Characteristics to Predict Diabetes
+## Predictive Characteristics to the Onset of Diabetes

 ------------------------------------------------------------------------